WASHINGTON GUN LAWS

 - Have no felony convictions.

-- Are subject to a court order or injunction concerning the possession of firearms.
+- Are not subject to a court order or injunction concerning the possession of firearms.

 - Have not been asked to forfeit a firearm within the last 12 months.